Canada’s E. coli outbreak steps lag U.S. because of caseloads: experts

 “When there are outbreaks, certain things have been implicated only to find out years later the epidemiology evidence wasn’t sound or secure,” he said.
 “You can pinpoint a potential source only to find out a few weeks, months or years later it was maybe not the source and we ruined an industry in response.”

-The Canadian Food Inspection Agency did not immediately respond to a request for comment about why it had stopped short of instructing grocery stores to stop selling romaine lettuce and restaurants to cease serving it.
+The Canadian Food Inspection Agency did not say why it had stopped short of instructing grocery stores to stop selling romaine lettuce and restaurants to cease serving it.

+“As partners in ensuring the health and safety of Canadians, retailers and restaurants should take appropriate action as per the advice provided to Canadians in the public health notice,” agency spokeswoman Maryse Durette said in an email statement Wednesday evening.

+“The Government of Canada advises residents in provinces affected by the outbreak to avoid eating romaine lettuce — including salad mixes containing romaine lettuce — until more is known about the outbreak and the cause of contamination.”

 However, the CFIA has said if the contaminated food products are identified in Canada, they will take the necessary steps to protect the public, including recalling the product.